philips-labs/BLE-GHS-Server-Simulator/README.md

 The server works in conjunction with a client that can connect to a GHS service and manage the types of observation data specified.
 A standard BLE client application (e.g. LightBlue) can be used to connect and view/log the behavior and data from the GHS peripheral.

-**Key concepts**:
-This codebase is used as a demonstrator of the GHS specification features and will also be used for Bluetooth SIG Interoperability Testing of the GHS specification.
-As such it will be contiously modified and extended as the GHS specification evolves.
+**Simulator usage**:

+The Simulator UX consists of a main screen with 3 tabbed pages.

+The "Device Info" tab contains properties for the Device Information Service (currently the device name and model number).

+The "Observations" tab controls:
+* Controlling the types of observations to be sent on each emission.
+* Starting and stopping a continous data emitter (with the period defined in the ObservationEmitter class via a emitterPeriod property)
+* Emitting a single shot observation(s).

+The "Experimenal" tab has various options being evaluated (but not proposed) for the data format of the emitted observations (note if these are selected any BLE central receiver would need to understand the matching resulting data format).
+The details of each option are self describing and are not discussed in this document.
+For those not familiar with the options or terminology it is recommended to not select any of these options.

+The developer is free to modify and extend each of these page Fragments and the underlying classes to support other types of devices, observations or data representations.

 **Technology stack**:

 The project is written in Kotlin and implements a standalone Android application The BLE, GHS and data model classes are separated from the Android UX classes for reusability in other GHS server prototypes.

+**Status**:

-**Status**:  Alpha - work in progress, in parallel with the specificaion work done in IEEE and the Bluetooth SIG.
+Alpha - work in progress, in parallel with the specificaion work done in IEEE and the Bluetooth SIG.

 Latest updates: link to the [CHANGELOG](CHANGELOG.md).